kalmanodds/astro-blog/src/content/blog/docker-compose-watch.md

 Taking this a step further, it is possible to run all neccessary components of your application with a single *Docker Compose* configuration.
 Until recently, this has been a painful method of doing development since any code changes would require a full restart to take effect.

-Instroduced in a recent update, `docker compose watch` allows *Docker Compose* services to monitor certain code paths and update as you edit and save code.
+Instroduced in version 2.22, `docker compose watch` allows *Docker Compose* services to monitor certain code paths and update as you edit and save code.
 In this article I will show you how to set up a project using *Next.js* and *PostgreSQL* that can be spun up locally using this command.

 ## Creating the Next.js App